rim-1bou/rim-1bou/README.md

 Language: Python
 Framework: PySide6 (Qt)
 Project Type: Graphical Application for Database Schema Design
+## 🧩 Project Description

+This project is a graphical application that allows users to visually create and design a database schema (Graphical Database Designer) without manually typing SQL.

+Users can:

+ - Create tables

+ - Add and delete attributes

+ - Define primary keys

+ - Create relationships between tables (1-N and N-N)

+ - Generate valid SQL code from the schema

+ - Execute SQL code within a temporary database

 <!--
 **rim-1bou/rim-1bou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.